 Historic Williams Ranch is 27 miles from the town of Jefferson and 15 miles from Lake George on County Road 77 (Tarryall Road).
 This property is patrolled and all vehicles without a valid angling pass are reported immediately to the Park County Sheriff.

 John E. Williams acquired this ranch in 1882 but the remaining homestead and other structures were built by his son Edmund in 1928.
 Previously called Lower Allen Creek Ranch, it is now the Historic Williams Ranch.

 Extensive fish habitat improvements were accomplished on the property during 2011.
 As a result, the property now holds many large trout throughout the year.
 The ranch is protected by a conservation easement held by Colorado Open Lands.

 Historic Williams Ranch has comfortable offerings for up to six overnight guests in their recently renovated ranch house.
-For more information, please visit Historic Williams Ranch House or call them at 720-340-1182.
+For more information, please call (720) 340-1182.
 Unless you make a separate reservation for lodging, you will NOT be allowed to spend the night.

 The Historic Williams Ranch is located along County Road 77 (below Tarryall Reservoir), 27 miles southeast of Highway 285 at Jefferson, and 15 miles northwest of US Highway 24 near Lake George.
 Call (719) 836-4177 for directions or more information.